openstack/nova/doc/source/cli/nova-network.rst

 Description
 ===========

-`nova-network` is a server daemon that serves the Nova Network service, which is responsible for allocating IPs and setting up the network
+:program:`nova-network` is a server daemon that serves the Nova Network service, which is responsible for allocating IPs and setting up the network

 .. warning::

-   `nova-network` is deprecated and will be removed in an upcoming release.
-Use `neutron` or another networking solution instead.
+   :program:`nova-network` is deprecated and will be removed in an upcoming release.
+Use *neutron* or another networking solution instead.

 Options
 =======